 The idea that Jesus, or even Jesus Christ, was the name of “the Father, the Son and the holy spirit” was very logical to the Apostles, since they knew that the Father and His image always shared the same name: “My name is in Him” (Exodus 23:21).
 They also knew that the Son and the Spirit of Christ were of one identity, so they must share the same name.

 The believers of the Trinity attacked Arius and his supporters, saying that they were making Christ into a “demigod.”

 In the Roman concept, there were only gods and demigods.
 This is much different than the idea of the one true God and Christ, who was the ELOHIM of Abraham and Isaac and Jacob, which we find in the Old Testament.

 God communicated the idea of ELOHIM to Moses when he made Moses an ELOHIM to Pharaoh.
 However, there was also no such concept within pagan theology.
-Jesus made a point to clarify the true understanding of the Hebrew word ELOHIM to the Pharisees, when He said, “does it not say in your law, I said you are all ELOHIM, you are all sons of the Most high” (John 10:34; Psalms 82:6).
+Jesus made a point to clarify the true understanding of the Hebrew word ELOHIM to the Jews, when He said, “does it not say in your law, I said you are all ELOHIM, you are all sons of the Most high” (John 10:34; Psalms 82:6).

 Confusion regarding Christ’s role in creation

 The Gentiles very quickly became confused about Christ’s role as ELOHIM, as “the Word.”

 They knew that Christ was “the Word” who spoke the words of the invisible God.
 But they began to believe that Christ was a “co-creator” of the universe, and that the Father counselled with Christ on how it should be done.
 This was related to a greater idea that God was lonely and needed someone to talk things over with.